fyne-io/docs.fyne.io/_api/v2.3/driver/androidcontext.md

 }
 ```

 AndroidContext is passed to the `RunNative` callback when it is executed on an Android device.
-The VM, Env and Ctx pointers are reqiured to make various calls into JVM methods.
+The VM, Env and Ctx pointers are required to make various calls into JVM methods.

 <div class="since">Since: <code>